kjmadscience/k8s-volt-training-handson/README.md

 - Replica count is 3
 - Resources request and limits both are set to 4vCPU and 8GB RAM
-- Docker image repo and tag
+- Docker image tag as 11.4.1

 The relevant documentation can be found :link: [here](https://docs.voltdb.com/KubernetesAdmin/HelmConfigK8sStartup.php#helmconfigtab1)

 2. Now to add more complexity, lets define the following properties too in the same command,

-- k-factor
+- k-factor=1
-- Sites per host
+- Sites per host=6
-- Command log
+- Command log=false
-- Snapshot
+- Snapshot=false

 > Remember, if the command is too big to manage, we can always create a properties YAML file having all the user defined helm properties in correct heirarchy.